 Buy from another retailer

 If you don’t want to buy directly from Apple, you might find a better price by looking at alternative retailers.
-For one, you can go straight to Nike and Hermès to buy their versions, though you’re unlikely to save any money compared to the Apple store except during a sale.

 You can also buy the Apple Watch from most major electronics retailers, which might help you find more competitive prices or offers - especially during big sales events like Black Friday.
 Bear in mind though that they'll usually have fewer case and band options than Apple itself.